SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Overhead

 \section{Overhead}

 In this section we discuss the relative overhead of using the SequenceMatch training objective.
 We have additional overhead due to the necessity of sampling completions from the model.
 In addition, the actual loss has some additional complexity compared to the typical MLE loss, as we must extract the terminal values and compute a telescoping sum.
-Additionally, due to the fact that we use a batch of masks with a complex masking patterns, some GPU kernels that are specialized for causal masking cannot be utilized.
+Additionally, the on-policy reward regularization term requires computing logits with respect to the generated batch in addition to the data batch.
+Due to the fact that we use a batch of masks with a complex masking patterns, some GPU kernels that are specialized for causal masking cannot be utilized.

 However, we note that it's not necessary to sample at every gradient step, since we can accumulate old trajectories in a replay buffer and re-use them.
 Furthermore, we can typically sample using a higher batch size than the gradient step batch size, so requiring fewer sampling steps per gradient step.
-In table \ref{tab:execution-time-results} we show the breakdown of times necessary for a gradient step for each method.
-We see that the loss computation and gradient step typically takes around twice as long for the SequenceMatch objective than the MLE objective, due to the additional computation specified above.
-The sampling adds additional overhead.
+In tables \ref{tab:execution-time-results1} and \ref{tab:execution-time-results2} we show the breakdown of times necessary for a gradient step for each method, in the arithmetic and text modelling cases.
+We see that the loss computation and gradient step typically takes around two or three times as long for the SequenceMatch objective than the MLE objective, due to the additional computation specified above.
+The sampling adds additional overhead, depending largely on the length of the sequence that is sampled.
 We note that the bottleneck from sampling could in principle be completely removed by adding a separate set of GPUs which independently generate sequences given the latest parameters and write to a buffer which is polled by the main training thread.
 Due to time constraints and the additional complexity of synchronizing separate processes, we did not implement this additional distributed training approach.